opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

     learning rate can be obtained.

-    **Expected Result**: It may be worthwhile to report the behaviour when operating beyond address capacity - some DUTS may be more friendly to new addresses than others.
+    **Expected Result**: It may be worthwhile to report the behaviour when operating beyond address capacity - some DUTs may be more friendly to new addresses than others.

     **Metrics collected**: